Talent Hounds shares do’s, don’ts, expert advice and insider knowledge.

 We held live auditions at Woofstock , Dog Lovers Days and Canadian Pet Expo and met some wonderful kids.

-If you are unable to attend live auditions, you can email your photos/videos to firstname.lastname@example.org.
-Or you can join Talent Hounds and Upload.
+If you are unable to attend live auditions, you can email your photos/videos to email@example.com.

 All applicants must fill out a release form signed by a parent which you can download HERE.

-You can either scan it and e-mail it to email@example.com with a photo and or a video link or bring it with you to the live auditions.
+You can either scan it and e-mail it to firstname.lastname@example.org with a photo and or a video link or bring it with you to the next live auditions.